![]() |

 Network Install: Disk Cloning

-If you are setting up a large farm, often you set up the software on one machine, then 'clone the disk' to all the other machines.
+If you are setting up a large farm, often you set up the software on

 The following commands will prepare the cloning 'master disk'; shut down the rush daemon on this machine